devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ### Modify CI pipeline

 Because you added new configuration to the JWT Service, you will need to also enhance your GitHub Actions workflow to have the new metrics configuration fields.
-You must also add secrets for the METRICS_URL and METRICS_API_KEY.
+You must also add secrets for the METRICS_ENDPOINT_URL, METRICS_ACCOUNT_ID, and METRICS_API_KEY.
 Note that because this configuration is being deployed to your production environment you want to set the source to something different than your development environment.
 In this case **jwt-pizza-service** without the **-dev** suffix.

 Without this, your CI pipeline will fail due to missing references from your new metrics code when your tests run.